marksailes/graalvm-on-lambda/quickstart/content/summary/why-graalvm.md

 ---
 title: "Why Graalvm"
+description: "Why should you use GraalVM"
 date: 2021-05-08T12:19:54+01:00
 draft: false
 weight: 20
-description: Why should you use GraalVM
 ---

 Java is an enormously popular programming language for business applications.
 These applications have typically run on